 Artificial intelligence transforms breed-specific nutrition by moving beyond generalized formulations to individual health profiles.
 AI platforms analyze individual health data rather than common breed traits.

 Genetic testing adds precision.
 DNA analysis identifies predispositions before symptoms appear.
 When dogs test positive for genetic markers associated with joint problems, AI recommends diets rich in omega-3s and joint-supporting nutrients early.
+AI can also identify specific nutrients required to support a dog’s health based on genetic and health data, ensuring optimal nutrition for each individual.

 The advantage lies in continuous learning.
 Traditional foods remain static.
 CompanAIn’s Living Memory technology learns from past interactions and veterinary feedback to refine recommendations over time, adapting as dogs age or health concerns emerge.